simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 For super low power Raspberry Pi equivalent but on x64 platform.
 - [Beelink U59 Mini PC ](https://amzn.to/3YkFhcj)
 - [TRIGKEY Mini Computer](https://amzn.to/3XkbXkS)

+### Ultra Low Power / Low Budget
+If you're interested in a lower power and/or low budget setup, read our guide on [How to Set Up a GPS/GNSS Bases Station on an ESP32](https://simeononsecurity.ch/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/).

 ### Compute Notable Mentions
 Older Raspberry Pi models (1, 2, 3) should be sufficient.
 But newer models should be significantly more efficient and allow you do run multiple [low powered mining setups](https://simeononsecurity.ch/other/creating-profitable-low-powered-crypto-miners/) on a single device.
 This is why we recommend newer compute hardware.